Lake Charles Was Destroyed by Hurricane Laura. America Has Already Moved On.

 Hurricane Katrina passed over New Orleans on August 29, 2005.
 Over the next day or so, the area filled with water from the many breaches in the federally built levee system that was supposed to protect the city.
 My neighbors then either died or were rescued from their roofs, as the Superdome and the Convention Center filled with the city’s most vulnerable residents.
 Then drinking water ran out, and somehow no one could get water to my suffering neighbors for almost a week.

 My partner and I, evacuated to Florida, learned about our beloved city’s destruction through the racist prism of national television.
-Nancy Grace was the first talking head I watched shift focus from the information we really needed onto “looting”—as if TV and diaper theft represented the worst things happening during that week of death and destruction.
+Nancy Grace was the first talking head I watched shift focus from the information we really needed onto “looting”—as if the theft of TVs and diapers represented the worst things happening during that week of death and destruction.

 “I remember hearing these nightmare stories about what was happening in the Superdome, which turned out not to be true,” Evlondo Cooper told me over the phone this week.
 A senior writer and researcher for Media Matters who analyzed 669 news segments covering Louisiana’s last several big hurricanes, Cooper’s also a native New Orleanian whom Katrina forced out.
 “The mainstream media definitely played up the angle, ‘They’re animals, they’re killing and raping each other,’ but none of those segments mentioned the disproportionate impacts of storms on communities of color,” said Cooper.
 “And this ends up leading to public policies that don’t take into account the lived experienced and material needs of marginalized communities.”